daun/processwire-imageoptim/README.md

 ## Usage

+See [Usage](./USAGE.md) for detailed instructions and all API parameters.

 Images can be optimized by calling the `optimize()` method on any image.
 The module also has an automatic mode that optimizes all image variations after resizing.
 This is the recommended way to use this module since it leaves the original image uncompressed, but optimizes all derivative images.

-For detailed usage instructions and all API parameters, see [USAGE.md](./USAGE.md)

 ## Module options